Lemon Drop Shot Recipe

 Pin It

 I’ve made a lot of party shots over the years, and this lemon drop is one of my forever faves.
 It’s bright, easy, and always a hit.
-Just three ingredients, the perfect sweet-tart balance, and makes four shots – perfect for sharing!
+Just three ingredients, the perfect sweet-tart balance, and it makes four shots – perfect for sharing!

-Lemon Drop Ingredients
+Lemon Drop Shots Ingredients

 Fresh Lemon Juice: Use only fresh squeezed lemon juice for the best flavor.